damienmarchandfr/mailboxlayer-node-client/README.md

 	    accessKey:  string
 	    // Required : if you want the API to perform SMTP checks
 	    smtp:  boolean
-	    // Required : The mailboxlayer API's real-time verification process does not end with one 			    SMTP check ( lower if true )
+	    // Required : The mailboxlayer API's real-time verification process does not end with one SMTP check
 	    catchAll:  boolean
 	    // Required : http or https
 	    secure:  boolean